⚡ Key Facts

 The Galápagos offer wildlife encounters unlike anywhere else.
 Share yours: photos@kaufmann.wtf

 I've visited the Galápagos twice — once on a budget from Puerto Ayora, once on a cruise through the western islands.
-Both were extraordinary.
-The cruise revealed the raw power of Fernandina and remote northern islands.
-The land-based trip offered deeper community connections and the flexibility to snorkel at Tortuga Bay every afternoon as marine iguanas dozed beside me.
+Both trips were extraordinary in completely different ways.
+The cruise revealed the raw, unfiltered power of Fernandina and the remote northern islands — places where the lava is still warm and the wildlife seems to tolerate humans rather than trust them.
+The land-based trip, by contrast, gave me deeper community connections and the luxury of wandering down to Tortuga Bay every afternoon to snorkel as marine iguanas dozed on the black rocks beside me.

-What stays with me is the animals' utter indifference to human presence.
-A sea lion pup once waddled up, sniffed my shoe, and fell asleep against my backpack.
-A blue-footed booby danced three feet from my lens.
+What stays with me most is the animals' utter indifference to human presence.
+A sea-lion pup once waddled up to me, sniffed my shoe, and fell asleep against my backpack.
+A blue-footed booby danced three feet from my lens, more interested in its own blue feet than the long-legged mammal watching it.
 These aren't tame animals — they simply never learned to fear us.
-That innocence feels like a gift and a responsibility.
-The regulations may feel strict, but they're the reason this place still exists as Darwin would recognize it.
+That innocence feels at once like a gift and an enormous responsibility.
+The US$200 park fee, the biosecurity inspections, the two-metre wildlife rule — they can feel fussy until you remember that without them, none of this would still exist.
 Follow every rule to the letter.
+Leave only footprints on the trail, and carry Darwin's sense of wonder home with you.

 Support This Project 🌍